RM0.00

 Lazim Ismail, Batik Artist at Muzium Kraf

 In the previous article, we mentioned bringing our son Ashraf to try batik canting.
-If you haven’t already, read Muzium Kraf Kuala Lumpur.
-We reasoned that dividing the article into two parts would give each a distinct voice.
+If you haven’t already, do take a moment to read Muzium Kraf Kuala Lumpur.
+We decided to split our article into two parts to give each a unique perspective.

-Each article will address a single topic, with equal emphasis on what we want to explore.
-If the previous article discussed Muzium Kraf in general, this article will go into further depth on our experience at the batik canting kit workshop.
+Each article focuses on a single topic.
+With equal attention given to aspects we want to explore.
+While the previous article discussed Muzium Kraf in general, this one delves deeper into our experience at the batik canting kit workshop.

 Perkampungan Kraf is an area within the museum that shows visitors different types of traditional arts and crafts of Malaysia, like batik, weaving, pottery, and wood carving.
-The area also serves as a platform for local artisans to display and sell their handmade products.
+The area also provides a space for local artisans to display and sell their handmade products.

 Perkampungan Pelukis is a gathering place for artists and artisans where they may create and exhibit their work.
 The space, which is also situated within the museum, seeks to foster creativity and encourage collaboration among the artistic community.